infracost/docs/docs/integrations/github_app.md

 2. Infracost runs significantly faster as only changed folders are run based on the GitHub App events.

 Furthermore, if you use Infracost Cloud (our SaaS product):
-- the pull request status (e.g. open, closed, merged) and metadata such as labels, merged by, and approved by are included in the dashboard filters and reports.
+- the pull request status (e.g. open, closed, merged) and metadata such as labels, merged-by, and approved-by are included in the dashboard and reports.
+You can also filter on the pull request status.
 - [Guardrails](/docs/infracost_cloud/guardrails/) and [centralized cost policies](/docs/infracost_cloud/cost_policies/) work without you needing to make changes in your CI/CD pipelines.

 ## Usage